parttimenerd/nildumu/README.md

               the size of the summary edges.
 - the combobox labeled *Min-Cut* allows to choose between several minimum-cut algorithms for the analysis
-    - the GraphT version is correct and optimal and currently the only supported
 - the tabs below
     - *Leakage*: contains the leakage of information from higher or non-comparable security levels into each security level
     - *Preprocessed*: contains the SSA resolved version of the program with some operators replaced
+    - *Without loops*: contains the program with all loops replaced by recursion
     - *Output*: Just some statistics
     - *Node values*: the values of the AST/PDG-nodes at the end of the analysis